TheOdinProject/curriculum/javascript/react-js/react-testing-part-one.md

 <div class="lesson-content__panel" markdown="1">

-1. Take a glance at all of the available [query methods](https://testing-library.com/docs/dom-testing-library/cheatsheet/).
+1. Take a glance at all of the available query methods on [the React Testing Library's cheatsheet page](https://testing-library.com/docs/dom-testing-library/cheatsheet/).
 There's no need to use them all, but it's optimal to employ a specific method for a specific query.
-If none of the query methods suffice, there's an option to use [test ids](https://testing-library.com/docs/queries/bytestid/).
+If none of the query methods suffice, there's an option to use test ids.
+Learn about test ids on [the React Testing Library's test id docs](https://testing-library.com/docs/queries/bytestid/).

-2. Read the [userEvent](https://testing-library.com/docs/ecosystem-user-event/) API docs to get a feel of how to achieve user simulation.
+2. Read [the userEvent API docs](https://testing-library.com/docs/ecosystem-user-event/) to get a feel of how to achieve user simulation.

-3. This [article](https://tsh.io/blog/pros-and-cons-of-jest-snapshot-tests/) goes in depth regarding the pros and cons of snapshot testing.
-And [this](https://www.sitepen.com/blog/snapshot-testing-benefits-and-drawbacks) one does an excellent job of explaining what is snapshot testing in programming in general.
+3. This article on the [Pros and Cons of Jest Snapshot Tests](https://tsh.io/blog/pros-and-cons-of-jest-snapshot-tests/) goes in depth regarding the advantages and disadvantages of snapshot testing.
+And this one, [Snapshot Testing: Benefits and Drawbacks](https://www.sitepen.com/blog/snapshot-testing-benefits-and-drawbacks), does an excellent job of explaining what is snapshot testing in programming in general.

 </div>